Home Again

 Getting some stuff like my robot dog, which I really wanted, and my robot

-(The robot dog was from Grandma and Grandpa Rodgers, the robot was from me)
+(The robot dog was from Grandma and Grandpa Rodgers, the robot was from me)16.
+If your mom were a cartoon character, who would she be?

 You could be, well, I don't know.
 I don't know!

 (Comes from not watching a lot of cartoons.
-And I'm so glad he didn't say something like one of the Backyardigans!)
+And I'm so glad he didn't say something like one of the Backyardigans!)17.
+What do you and your mom do together?

 Sometimes when it's closer to somebody's birthday or when it's closer to Christmas, we wrap presents